 Digital Banking separates the bank transactions from the advice detail linked by a unique key.
 This allows transaction detail provided by the current day transactions to be linked to the next day’s prior day transactions allowing for the purging of current day transactions while keeping the advice detail to allow the prior day equivalent transaction to be supplemented by that detail.

 Current Day Branch OVS

 Current day BAI files can be sent at any time and will be immediately loaded for client access.
 Digital Banking will assume intraday BAI files are incremental.

+*File and MQ Channels